LiveState

 Other resources

 There are several examples of full LiveState projects.
-This blog post covers building a embeddable comments section custom element.
-The relevant source code repos:
+This blog post covers building an embeddable custom element for a comments section.
+The relevant source code repos are:

 This talk from ElixirConf 2022 also covers LiveState in detail.
 The code examples from the talk are in the repos below: